Diversified and Adaptive Negative Sampling on Knowledge Graphs: Introduction

 On one hand, diversity helps to increase the \emph{overall} informativeness of all the negative triplets collectively.
 We observe that negative triplets can be associated with both entities and relations.
 For example, the tail entity of the positive triplet $\tau$ can be replaced by entities associated not only with the head entity \ent{Beijing}, such as \ent{GreatWall} and \ent{Shanghai}, but also with the relation \ent{isCaptialOf}, such as \ent{Russia} (a country with some capital city) and \ent{London} (a capital city of some country).
 On the other hand, adaptive sampling of negative triplets would make entity- or relation-specific adjustments to sample selection, which increases the \emph{individual} informativeness of each triplet in a finer-grained manner.
 For instance, selecting a tail entity for \ent{Beijing}, \ent{Tokyo} or \ent{KFC} using a global sampling model could be suboptimal given the variability among these entities.
 Instead, local models that condition on each entity would be able to adapt to such differences and make each triplet more informative.

 In view of the above, we propose a \textbf{D}iversified and \textbf{A}daptive \textbf{N}egative \textbf{S}ampling (\model) approach for knowledge graph embedding, to improve both the overall and individual informativeness of negative triplets.
-Similar to previous state-of-the-art approaches such as KBGAN \citep{cai2017kbgan}, we adopt a generative adversarial network (GAN) \citep{wang2018incorporating} for the generation of negative samples.
+Similar to previous state-of-the-art approaches such as KBGAN \cite{cai2017kbgan}, we adopt a generative adversarial network (GAN) \cite{wang2018incorporating} for the generation of negative samples.
 However, there are two significant differences from previous GAN-based negative sampling on the knowledge graph.
 First, we design a two-way generator to produce diversified samples that are associated with both entities and relations w.r.t.~a positive triplet, which aims to increase the overall informativeness of the samples.
 More specifically, the generator consists of two pathways to produce two different kinds of negative triplets associated with a given entity and entity-relation, respectively.
 Second, we design an adaptive mechanism to modulate the global generator model into local models to handle the differences across entities and relations, which aims to increase the individual informativeness of the samples in a finer-grained manner.
-In particular, we employ a Feature-wise Linear Modulation (FiLM) layer \citep{perez2018film} that conditions the generator on a given entity or entity-relation input.
-In summary, we make the following contributions: \begin{itemize} \item We design a two-way generator to produce diverse negative triplets, to increase the overall informativeness. \item We employ a FiLM layer to adapt the global generator model into local models, to increase the individual informativeness of the negative triplets. \item We conduct extensive experiments on three benchmark datasets.
-The results demonstrate the superiority of our proposed approach. \end{itemize}
+In particular, we employ a Feature-wise Linear Modulation (FiLM) layer \cite{perez2018film} that conditions the generator on a given entity or entity-relation input.

+In summary, we make the following contributions.
+(1) We design a two-way generator to produce diverse negative triplets, to increase the overall informativeness.
+(2) We employ a FiLM layer to adapt the global generator model into local models, to increase the individual informativeness of the negative triplets.
+(3) We conduct extensive experiments on three benchmark datasets.
+The results demonstrate the superiority of our proposed approach.